jonleighton/focused_controller/README.md

 action does something entirely different to a `destroy` action, yet they end up lumped into the same object.

-This has two unfortunate side effects:
+This has three unfortunate side effects:

 1. *We end up using instance variables to share data with our views when we should really be using methods*.
 Using instance variables for this